1001 rues is creating video games and softwares to guide land and town-planning based on democratic consultation.

 I was in charge of the game’s economy and the simulation and reactions of the city.
 So I first listed all the possible resources that were first considered by the land-planners and that were interesting to take into account.

-I arranged them to see how they could fit into categories such as primaries (influenced only by cards), secondary (influenced by cards and other resources) or tertiary (influenced only by cards) and how they could be interconnected.
+I arranged them to see how they could fit into categories such as primaries (influenced only by cards), secondary (influenced by cards and other resources) or tertiary (influenced only by other resources) and how they could be interconnected.

 And well it was A LOT.
 So I worked on making them easier to deal with, both for the players as well as for the balancing phase.